HariSekhon/Nagios-Plugins/README.md

 - ```check_zookeeper_*znode*.pl``` - ZooKeeper znode checks using ZK Perl API, useful for HBase, Kafka, SolrCloud, Hadoop NameNode HA & JobTracker HA (ZKFC) and any other ZooKeeper based service.
 Very versatile with multiple optional checks including data vs regex, json field extraction, ephemeral status, child znodes, znode last modified age
 - ```check_puppet.rb``` - thorough, find out when Puppet stops properly applying manifests, if it's in the right environment, if it's --disabled, right puppet version etc
 - ```check_aws_s3_file.pl``` - check for the existence of any arbitrary file on AWS S3, eg. to check backups have happened or _SUCCESS placeholder files are present for a job
-- ```check_travis_ci_last_build.py``` - checks the last build status of a given Travis CI repo, verbose mode gives the commit details too as well as builds in process info & stats
+- ```check_travis_ci_last_build.py``` - checks the last build status of a given Travis CI repo showing build number, duration, start/stop times, if there are currently any builds in progress and perfdata for graphing last build time and number of builds in progress.
+Verbose mode gives the commit details as well
 - ```check_yum.py / check_yum.pl``` - widely used yum security updates checker for RHEL 5 - 7 systems dating back to 2008.
 You'll find forks of this around including NagiosExchange but please re-unify on this central updated version.
 Also has a Perl version which is a newer straight port with nicer more concise code and better library backing as well as configurable self-timeout.

 ... and there are many more.